The Apple ecosystem is renowned for its reliability and elegant design .

 - Visual artifacts, strange lines on the screen

-- Restarts during heavy graphics actions
+- Restarts during heavy graphical activity

 Tests and diagnostics

-- Run Apple Diagnostics: Codes like VFD001 to VFD004 indicate display/GPU errors
+- Run Apple Diagnostics: codes like VFD001 to VFD004 indicate display/GPU errors

 What to do next